-My research started drifting to equipment and we found out the yellow bat era was dead (Sorry Wiffle Ball Company we still love your ball!).
-I always loved gadgets and new things to experiement with.
-I got my wish.
+My research started drifting to equipment, and we found out the yellow bat era was dead (Sorry, Wiffle Ball Company, we still love your ball!).
+I always loved gadgets and new things to experiment with, and man, I got my wish.

-We will walk you through our story of building both fields.
-As James Earl Jones warned Ray “people we defiantly come” we will give you there the stories.
-The stories of people who built parks, ran/run leagues, tournaments, how to guides, equipment reviews and so much more.
+I will walk you through our story of building both fields.
+As James Earl Jones warned Ray, “people, we defiantly come” we will give you the stories there.
+The stories of people who built parks ran/run leagues, tournaments, how-to guides, equipment reviews, and so much more.

-There would be no Wiffle Ball with out Baseball, so you will find some baseball history here too!
+There would be no Wiffle Ball without Baseball, so you will find some baseball history here too!